mdlayher/wavepipe/README.md

 ```
 {
-	// The port on which wavepipe will expose its API
+	// The host address on which wavepipe will expose its API
-	"port": 8080,
+	"host": ":8080",
 	// The media folder which wavepipe will scan for valid media files
 	"mediaFolder": "~/Music/",
 	// Configuration for the sqlite database